MyraJ2021/Stock-Analysis/README.md

 and rate or returns for green stocks for a given year.

 ## Results
-As depicted in the screenshots below, the stocks in the dataset performed differently in 2017 compared to 2018, with 2017 providing more positive rates of returns than 2018.
+As depicted in the screenshots located in Resources, the stocks in the dataset performed differently in 2017 compared to 2018, with 2017 providing more positive rates of returns than 2018.

 ## Summary